 During the visit, you’ll get the chance to see what you’d look like in Roald Dahl’s school uniform, measure yourself against Roald Dahl’s characters, fly like the Roly-Poly Bird up to our new archive room, pick your favourite from our top 5 books to see exclusive behind-the-scenes content, chant like an Oompa-Loompa and explore the early drafts of some of your favourite books, hearing how things MIGHT have been in some of Roald’s most famous tales.

 Our tours are suitable for everyone, especially children from age 5 and up.
-They are great for multi-generational families and adult only groups.
+They are great for multi-generational families and adult only groups, but please only book groups within your bubble.
 Whether you want to embrace your inner child to create and play, or learn more about Roald Dahl’s life and writing process, let us welcome you back to the Museum.

 Your group should be made up of people in your bubble, so how many people you share the space with depends on the size of your group.
 Please visit with people you are comfortable with sharing an indoor space with, i.e. people in your bubble.
-Please stick to the 'rule of six' when making your booking.
+The Museum is currently in tier 2 of COVD-19 restrictions, so you must only visit with people in your bubble.
 You can see more about the government guidelines here.

 Each guided visit will last around 1 hour and 15 minutes.
 Plenty of time to experience a whole host of activities, plus you’ll all get an activity pack to take home and keep the fun going (yes, even you adults!).

 Visits will be running every half an hour from 10am to 4pm.
 These will take place from Thursday to Sunday, with additional days available during school holidays.